iamkun/dayjs/docs/en/API-reference.md

 ### Start of Time `.startOf(unit: string)`

-Returns a cloned `Dayjs` set to the end of the specified unit of time.
+Returns a cloned `Dayjs` set to the start of the specified unit of time.

 ```js
 dayjs().startOf('week');